 Obviously this step will vary considerably depending on the type of business you’re launching.
 Just be sure that, before your actual launch date, you take whatever steps are necessary to ensure you’re ready to start providing what you’re selling by the time your first customer is ready to buy.

+Before you actually get going, you should establish your marketing plan.
 Every business is different and marketing isn’t one size fits all.
-Most online businesses will want to make use of a mix of content marketing, social media promotion, and paid search promotion.
+Because you’re starting an online business, you will want to make use of a mix of content marketing, social media promotion, and paid search promotion.

 If you don’t know much about online marketing to start, this may be a step to hire out.
 There is a learning curve to get started and some mistakes of ignorance can cause serious consequences – you wouldn’t want to find yourself facing a Google penalty due to trying an outdated SEO strategy, for instance.

+If you don’t have the money for a marketing agency, you can find affordable freelancers on websites like Fiverr.
 If you really don’t have the funding to outsource your marketing, then take some real time to research online marketing best practices.
 Sites like Moz, HubSpot and Copyblogger all have good, reliable resources for beginners.

 Your first day in business is a big day, but your success will depend on what you do for every day that comes after.
 Be prepared to work hard, learn as you go, and make a point of providing great customer service.
 Running an online business isn’t easy, but if you take the right steps and do the work, the rewards can be great.